-So without further ado, let’s move on to the main features and which models come top (or not as the case may be).
+So without further ado, let’s move on to the main features and which models come out on top (or not, as the case may be).

-One of the biggest problems I have come across is knowing if your current heating or cooling system is compatible with the thermostat you would like, and I’m afraid to say that Honeywell don’t exactly come out top with this one.
-The reason for this is their thermostats tend to require a common ‘C’ wire so they will work, and although most homes have this wire present in their HVAC system, you just might have to run an additional wire (which not everyone knows how to find out).
+One of the biggest problems I have come across is knowing if your current heating or cooling system is compatible with the thermostat you would like, and I’m afraid to say that Honeywell doesn’t exactly come out on top with this one.
+The reason for this is its thermostats tend to require a common ‘C’ wire in order to work, and although most homes have this wire present in their HVAC system you just might have to run an additional wire.
+Not everyone knows how to find this out.

 Programming and Energy Saving

-All of the others do require “human” assistance with the programs however, the Honeywell 7 Day Programmable thermostat does come with a pre-programmed energy saving schedule, so if your needs in respect of temperature control are pretty standard there won’t be much actual programming involved.
+All of the others do require “human” assistance with the programs but it is worth noting that each and every one of them is programmable to some degree.
+However, the Honeywell 7-Day Programmable thermostat does come with a pre-programmed energy saving schedule, so if your needs in respect of temperature control are pretty standard there won’t be much actual programming involved.

 Ease of Use